laserpants/mbs/README.md

 # mbs

 A simple command line tool to keep track over the "em-bees" sent and received over a network interface.
-Useful to measure your data usage against pre-paid data bundles or a fixed usage limit.
+Useful to monitor your data usage against a pre-paid data bundle or a fixed usage limit.